 Serving Chateau Chasse Spleen with Wine, Food, Pairing Tips

-The estate also makes a small amount of white Bordeaux wine under the name of Blanc de Chasse Spleen Blanc.
-Chateau Chasse Spleen makes two second wines, L’Ermitage de Chasse Spleen and L’Oratoire de Chasse Spleen which made their debut in 1982.
+The estate also makes a small amount of white Bordeaux wine under the name Blanc de Chasse Spleen Blanc.
+Chateau Chasse Spleen makes two-second wines, L’Ermitage de Chasse-Spleen and L’Oratoire de Chasse Spleen which made their debut in 1982.

-Chateau Chasse Spleen produces almost 40,000 cases of red Bordeaux wine per vintage.
-The family also owns vines in the Haut Medoc appellation where they produce a wine called, Heritage de Chasse Spleen.
+Chateau Chasse Spleen produces over 40,000 cases of red Bordeaux wine per vintage.
+The family also owns vines in the Haut Medoc appellation where they produce a wine called, Heritage de Chasse-Spleen.

 Château Chasse-Spleen Wine Tasting Notes